qubeek/nova-storage-info-card/README.md

 Register the card with Nova.
 To use the package, you need to indicate a disk meta in the format:

 - the name that you used in **config/filesystem.php**
-- title for a table (optional).
+- title for a table
-- rename refresh button
+- total space of a disk

 \
 For example: